Johanpmeert/TWCtestv3/README.md

 - RS485 adapter from amazon, arceli ftdi ft232rl usb/ttl/rs485

-Contents of a typical config.txt file:
+Contents of a typical config.txt file: http_port = 8085
-# config file
-#
-# port specifies the http port where the webpage is
-http_port = 8085
-#
-# max_power_from_mains is the maximum power in Watt that you want drawn from the mains
 max_power_from_mains = 10000.0
-#
-# master_id is the 2 byte hex code the master will use
 master_id = 7777
-#
-# rs485_port is the specific string to open the RS485 port
-# windows mostly uses a com port like COM3
-# raspberry pi with a RS485 usb dongle uses something like ttyUSB0
 rs485_port = ttyUSB0
-#
-#sma_serial is the serial nr of the SMA energy meter or SMA home manager
 sma_serial = 3004908651